Nintendo Space World: Shoshinkai 1996

 Reportedly several developers attended the show to learn how to develop for 64DD, some having traveled from the US for the 64DD presentation and some having received 64DD development kits.
 Included in the early roster of committed 64DD developers, Rare officially discounted any rumors of the peripheral's impending pre-release cancellation.

 N64.com described the presentation of Zelda 64 as "very quick shots on videotape".
 Yoshi's Island 64 debuted in a short video, and was eventually released as Yoshi's Story.
-"The biggest surprise" of the show according to IGN and "most impressive [new peripheral]" according to Electronic Gaming Monthly was the Jolting Pak, which would eventually be launched as the Rumble Pak in a bundle with the upcoming Star Fox 64.
+"The biggest surprise" of the show according to IGN and "most impressive [new peripheral]" according to Electronic Gaming Monthly was the Jolting Pak, which was eventually launched as the Rumble Pak in a bundle with the upcoming Star Fox 64.
 Next Generation derisively claimed it "was seen as merely another whimsical Nintendo fancy destined to the bin marked Good Idea at the Time".

-Miyamoto did an interview including 64DD and Jolting Pak.
+Miyamoto was interviewed, including about 64DD and Jolting Pak.

-The highly anticipated EarthBound 64 debuted as a video trailer segment within the overall video loop.
-Copies of this footage would be hunted and analyzed for decades as part of EarthBound fandom and lore.
+The highly anticipated EarthBound 64 debuted as a video trailer segment within the overall video loop of gameplay footage.
+Copies of this footage were hunted and analyzed for decades as part of EarthBound fandom lore.
+A teaser for Project Dream, which would eventually evolve into Banjo-Kazooie, was produced for the show.